Accessibility at Blickling Estate

 The Stables Café

-The route to Stables Cafe is step-free and a mix of gravel and paving stones.
+The route to Stables Café is step-free and a mix of gravel and paving stones.
 There is step-free access ramp at the entrance, which is over 150cm wide, with no handrails.
-There is a single manual door 112cm wide which opens away from you.
-There is a second set of manual doors which opens away from you that are 114cm wide.
-There is a steep ramp over 150cm wide beyond the entrance, with a handrail on the right going up.
-The Stables Cafe has a section of the counter at a suitable height for a wheelchair user.
+Once inside the building, there is a steep ramp over 150cm wide leading into the Café with a handrail on the right going up to a set of manual doors which open away from you that are 114cm wide.
+The Stables Café has a section of the counter at a suitable height for a wheelchair user.
 The surface height of the tables is 76cm.
 Menus are easy to read (large clear font with contrasting colours).
-The following are available: takeaway cups, cutlery and ceramics from the Wade Dignity range, including two handled drinking cups.
-Please don't hesitate to ask for these when you place your order.
+Cutlery and ceramics from the Wade Dignity range, including two handled drinking cups, are located near the counter – please take the items needed to the counter when you place your order.
 Staff can provide assistance and offer service to tables.
+Outside seating is available in the Farmyard area, which can be accessed via a ramp.

 Allergen information